pascal-fb-martin/houseclock/README.md

 ```
 houseclock
 ```
 This will read from the GPS device at /dev/ttyACM0 and listen for HTTP requests on the http port (80).
-If the GPS device is different and the http port is alredy in use (for example by httpd), force other values using the -http-service and -gps options.
+If the GPS device is different and the http port is already in use (for example by httpd), one can force other values using the -http-service and -gps options.
 For example:
 ```
 houseclock -http-service=8080 -gps=/dev/ttyACM1
 ```